 Our Streets Minneapolis works for a city where biking, walking, and rolling are easy and comfortable for everyone--from all identities and backgrounds.
-Advancing equity means Our Streets engages, reflects, and works with communities and neighborhoods who historically have been underinvested in.
-Our Streets will provide extra focus on engaging, reflecting, and working with communities and neighborhoods who have traditionally been underinvested in, including people of color, women, transgender people, low-income people, people with disabilities, and residents of North and Northeast Minneapolis.
+Advancing equity means Our Streets Minneapolis engages, reflects, and works with communities and neighborhoods who historically have been underinvested in.
+Our Streets Minneapolis will provide extra focus on engaging, reflecting, and working with communities and neighborhoods who have traditionally been underinvested in, including people of color, women, transgender people, people with low income, people with disabilities, and residents of North and Northeast Minneapolis.

-In fulfillment of our mission, Our Streets is committed to:
+In fulfillment of our mission, Our Streets Minneapolis is committed to:

 - Transforming our internal culture by: